About ESUKU DEVELOPMENT FOUNDATION (EDF)

 (Full trustee roles, remits and annexures available in the constitution below.)

-The name of the organisation shall be Akpos Mezeh Foundation (AMF).
+The name of the organisation shall be Esuku Development Foundation (EDF).
 The Foundation shall be registered as Incorporated Trustees under Part F of the Companies and Allied Matters Act, 2020, operating as a non-profit, non-partisan, and charitable entity dedicated to public benefit.

 The Foundation shall have perpetual succession and a common seal, may sue and be sued in its corporate name, and may acquire, hold, or dispose of property necessary to realise its lawful objectives.